 - Secure SSL for communication

 Whatfix uses 256-bit SSL certification for all communication.
 The SSL encryption is enabled by default.
-With encryption in place login credentials shared with us is transmitted securely.
+With encryption in place, login credentials shared with us are transmitted securely.

 - Authorized user access